Covid jabs for all teenagers rejected by government’s vaccine advisers

-Government orders swift review which could see healthy 12-15 year-olds clear to get the jab within days

-The government is ordering a review of teenage Covid vaccinations, after its immunisation advisers rejected calls for all 12-15 year-olds to get the jab.
+The government has ordered a review of teenage Covid vaccinations, after its immunisation advisers rejected calls for all 12-15 year-olds to get the jab.

 The Joint Committee on Vaccination and Immunisation added another 200,000 children with underlying health conditions to the list of under-16s who can receive the Pfizer vaccine.